mserajnik/vmangos-deploy/README.md

-A common web-based MySQL/MariaDB database administration tool called [phpMyAdmin][phpymadmin] is included and can be enabled by uncommenting the `phpmyadmin` service configuration in your `./compose.yaml`.
+A common web-based MySQL/MariaDB database administration tool called [phpMyAdmin][phpymadmin] is included and can be enabled by uncommenting the `phpmyadmin` service configuration in your `compose.yaml`.
 See the comments there for further information.

+### Database security

+The default database users with full access to all VMaNGOS data (`root` and the user named via `MARIADB_USER` environment variable) do not have any restrictions in place in regards to which IPs/hosts can connect.
+Therefore, you should __never__ expose your database to the public (whether through direct port access, a WAN-accessible phpMyAdmin instance, or any other means).
+If you decide to do so, you will have to implement appropriate security measures.
+Please note that no further support or guidance regarding this will be provided here.

 ## Maintainer